 - The evolution of masking crime.
 The sophisticated site received funds through gift cards and bitcoin, making it more difficult to build a criminal case.
 In addition, the site used IP addresses from Europe and overseas bank accounts to disguise U.S. domestic activity.
 As traffickers evolve to evade detective, DeliverFund must evolve faster.

 - Training to understand sophisticated networks.
 DeliverFund trains law enforcement to not only see indicators of human trafficking, but to understand how illicit networks are financed and facilitated.
 It will take a comprehensive approach to uproot an illicit industry.

-- DeliverFund is actively monitoring over 30 sites like CityXGuide.
+- DeliverFund is actively monitoring over 30 sites like CityXGuide not yet in the news.
 We continue to collect intelligence to counter human trafficking, to shut down more sites and disrupt an illicit market.